 Adds - If you do not have these kinds of things, you can use an iPhone X or XS or any recent smartphone that has a telephoto lens.
 When used in good lighting, the results will be great.

-"My approach was to cut each guy out in Photoshop and then put them on an artificial background in the actual composite" (a guide on YouTube he shared)
+"My approach was to cut each guy out in Photoshop and then put them on an artificial background in the actual composite" (a guide on YouTube)

 If you do not have someone skilled with design software then hire a student or freelancer.
-(He suggests sending pictures of past composites to designers as a reference)
+Send pictures of past composites to designers as a reference.

 Paying for someone with design experience to handle this will still offer significant cost savings and will address one of the more complicated aspects of replicating a professional composite.